ytakefuji/bash-shell/README.md

 <pre>
-comm.pptx: basic bash commands kwords.pptx: keywords search basic
-strength_conclusion: how to make strong statements as a data scientist They were all encrypted.
+comm.pptx: basic bash commands kwords.pptx: keywords search basic strength_conclusion.docx: how to make strong statements as a data scientist They were all encrypted.
 </pre>